Rashmi-Wijenayaka/learn-kubernetes/README.md

 # learn-kubernetes
-# We can run each compenent separately using docker.
+### We can run each compenent separately using docker.
 It means run each services with its own dependencies in separate containers.
 Containers are completely isolate environments.
+Containers are running instance of images.